sudhaus7/userint2ssiesi/README.md

+Please use the more tested and more featurecomplete https://github.com/IchHabRecht/intcache

+I leave this here as reference, but I wont put anymore work into it

 # userint2ssiesi

 This is a typo3 extension which collects all uncached elements in a Page and replaces  them with either a Serverside Include Statement (SSI) ( &lt;!--#include virtual--&gt; ) for Nginx or Apache, or an Akamai/Cloudflare Style ESI Statement ( &lt;!--esi &lt;esi:include src/&gt;--&gt;), which is understood by varnish as well.